davedawkins/Fable.React.DrawingCanvas/README.md

 | `sub` d             | Include the sub-drawing d at this point.
 This is how you include drawings from functions

 More commands are on their way.

+Some of these commands are ported from the Elm library [turtle-graphics](https://github.com/mrdimosthenis/turtle-graphics), which is where the turtle demo comes from (see (SquareSpiral.elm)[https://raw.githubusercontent.com/mrdimosthenis/turtle-graphics/master/examples/SquareSpiral.elm] and (SquareSpiral.png)[https://raw.githubusercontent.com/mrdimosthenis/turtle-graphics/master/examples/SquareSpiral.png])

 Examples that draw squares:
 ```fsharp